 With a melting pot of cultures, Belizean cuisine is like no other.
 Belizean cuisine reflects the country’s culture and rich history encompassing a blend of Mayan, Indian, Chinese, and many other cultures.
-Belizean cuisine reflects the country’s culture and rich history encompassing a blend of Mayan, Indian, Chinese, and also many other cultures.

 As Central America’s gateway to the Caribbean, the beautiful beaches of Belize welcomed a fascinating parade of immigrants from remote corners of the globe.
 When all of these cultures came to peacefully coexist in such a small geography, their food was magically infused with a worldly flair.
 That is why Belizean cuisine today is unlike that of any other country, yet hints at certain familiar tastes and influences you may have experienced from all corners of the world.
 Traveling and trying different restaurants and dishes is the best way to discover a country.

 Food – it sustains us, brings people together and comforts us.
 It excites us and leads us to seek immersive and culinary travel experiences.
 Today, Belize is fast becoming a foodie destination.
 Agritourism and environmental sustainability are at the forefront of many resorts core practices, allowing guests to experience food in its purest forms.
-The rich soil all over this Jewel of Belize allows for much wholesome and nutritious produce to be served.
+The rich soil all over this Jewel of Belize allows for much wholesome and nutritious produce to be serve.

 Due to the multicultural heritage of the Mestizo; Spanish, Mexican and Maya influences dominate their palette.
 Corn is a staple and plays a significant role in all meals throughout the day, whether it takes the form of a tortilla, or in tamales, bollos or tamalitos.
 Spicy and colorful peppers are an essential ingredient in virtually every dish, while black beans, squash, plantains and fresh fruit accent most menus.
 Owing to the far reach of the Mestizo across Belize, and the savory appeal of the cuisine, traditional Mestizo foods like Relleno negro, escabeche, tamales, tacos, panades, and garnaches have become favorites of all the diverse cultural groups in Belize.

 The Chinese have been able to maintain the richness of their unique culture, religious beliefs, customs, celebrations, language- and especially foods.
-Of course, Chinese food in Belize’s had to adapt some tropical substitutions for traditional ingredients, which is what gives our Chinese food its distinctive Belizean flair.
+Of course, Chinese food in Belize’s had to adapt some tropical substitutions for traditional ingredients, which is what gives our Chinese food its distinctive Belizean Flair.

 A rich tapestry of rituals, traditions, and artistry, Garifuna culture is a vibrant blend of African, Caribbean and Belizean influences.
 The fascinating Garifuna language is an amalgam of Arawak, French, Creole, Maya, Spanish and English words.
 Further, their dishes include Garifuna fish sere, cassava bread, bundiga (fish soup), hudut, and darasa.